-Math Placement Test
+Math

-Students whose major requires them to complete the course College Math Survey must take the Math Placement Test.
-Students who score 0%-64% on this placement test will be enrolled in the course Basic Math.
-Students who score 65%-84% on this placement test will be enrolled in the course College Math Survey.
-Students who score 85% or higher on this placement test have the option to accept the grade and pay for the course credits, or they may enroll in the course and attempt to get a higher grade.
+Students who score below average (1-16 in Math on the ACT or 200-460 in Math on the SAT) will be enrolled in the course Basic Math.
+Students who score average (17-24 in Math on the ACT or 470-580 in Math on the SAT) will be enrolled in the course College Math Survey.
+Students who score above average (25-36 in Math on the ACT or 590-800 in Math on the SAT) qualify for an optional, additional placement test in Math.
+Students who choose not to take the optional, additional placement test in Math will be enrolled in the course College Math Survey.
+Students who score 85% or higher on the optional, additional placement test in Math have the option to accept the grade and pay for the course credits, or they may enroll in the course and attempt to get a higher grade.

-Music Placement Test
+Music

-Students whose major requires them to complete the course Fundamentals of Music must take the Music Placement Test.
+Students whose major requires them to complete the course Music Fundamentals must take the Music Placement Test.
 Students who score 85% or higher on this placement test have the option to accept the grade and pay for the course credits, or they may enroll in the course and attempt to get a higher grade.